algab/react-umd/component/readme.md

-# Root
+# Component

-React application responsible for assembling the React components in UMD.
+Application responsible for building the React component in UMD format.

 ## Scripts